Sainithin-bit/ML4S/README.md

 # ML4S

+Due to Resource Constraints model is trained only on 1000 images.
 Here is the links for weights.Please make a folder named checkpoint/ and put this files in it.Keep both files in same folder